Your AI receptionist, live in 3 minutes. Win 11k credits for free →

-If you are comparing a self-hosted AI receptionist (e.g. OpenClaw) with a managed AI receptionist (e.g. Solvea, Ada), the main question is not just which one costs less.
-It is which one fits the way your business actually works.
+When comparing a self-hosted AI receptionist with a managed solution, the real question is not which one is cheaper.
+It is which one matches how your business actually operates.
+Both approaches can work well.
+But they solve very different problems in practice.

 TL;DR